dvegas7/Surgical-instrument-center-detected-using-Centernet/readme/TRAIN.md

 ## For a single instrument class

 If your dataset includes instruments and you have 1 class that you want to detect, the rest being background, here's how you should proceed.
-If your dataset contains several classes, please refer to multiple classes part.
+If your dataset contains several classes, please refer to [multiple classes part](#for-multiple-classes)

 1. Prepare the dataset